StudioEtrange/ConfigTree/docs/getting_started.rst

 *   ConfigTree uses :class:`configtree.tree.Tree` to store the result.
     This class provides dictionary interface and can be used wherever built-in :class:`dict` is expected.
 It also provides ability to get branches, i.e. expose intermediate keys.
-This is why it named "Tree".
+That is why it named "Tree".

 *   :class:`configtree.loader.Loader` is used to load :class:`configtree.tree.Tree`
     object from files.
 The following tutorial is devoted to its features.

+*   :ref:`ctdump` can be used to dump tree into JSON, so it can be useful to build configuration for programs written in other programming languages.

 Now remove the test file and move on to the real world example.